code-423n4/2023-09-venus/README.md

 </details>

-*List any files/contracts that are out of scope for this audit.*

 # Additional Context

 Blockchains where this code will be deployed: BNB Chain, Ethereum mainnet, Arbitrum, Polygon zkEVM, opBNB.

 ## Scoping Details
-[ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
 - If you have a public code repo, please share it here: https://github.com/VenusProtocol/venus-protocol/tree/sbt
 - How many contracts are in scope?:   7